faljse/ar4/README.md

 # How it works
 * Step 1: Download all Metadata (Using One connection per station)
-* Step 2: Download streams using -c (default:4) concurrent connections per station.
+* Step 2: Download streams and images using -c (default:4) concurrent connections per station.
 * The tool automatically skips files that already exist, making it easy to keep your archive up-to-date.
 For a complete collection, simply run the tool at least once a week.